Slack for software developers

 Slash commands let Slack users interact with your app directly in Slack.
 We already have built-in commands like /remind and /mute to help you move around Slack more quickly — but the possibilities are endless. ➰

-How to build custom internal integrations for your team
+How to build custom internal integrations for your workspace

-Engineers and developers have the technical know-how to build internal integrations that are tailored precisely for your team.
+Engineers and developers have the technical know-how to build internal integrations that are tailored precisely to your team.
 Using Slack’s APIs, connect your third-party tools, external data sources, and custom workflows to Slack:

 - Focus work in one place.